marionettejs/backbone.wreqr/readme.md

 and service bus implementations for decoupling [Backbone](http://backbonejs.org) and [Backbone.Marionette](http://marionettejs.com) applications.

-The Wreqr library is effectively deprecated and won't be updated with new features anymore, only bug fixes.
+**Note:** The Wreqr library is effectively deprecated and won't be updated with new features anymore, only bug fixes.
 There are a number of issues/inconsistencies/holes with the API and codebase, so it's being reintroduced as [Backbone.Radio](https://github.com/jmeas/backbone.radio).
 The two libraries provide much of the same functionality, but Radio brings Requests and Commands more in line with Backbone.Events.

 ## Downloads And Source